etesync/etesync-web/README.md

 Then it's recommended you run `yarn build` to build a production ready client you should serve (even if run locally!) and then just serve the `build` directory from a web server.
-You could for exapmle use the python built-in web server by runnig `python3 -m http.server` from the build directory.
+You could, for example, use the python built-in web server by running `python3 -m http.server` from the build directory.

 Alternatively, you can run the debug server just to verify everything works,